-Fixed loads can be set on circuits in the Circuiting dialog using the keyboard only.
-Not using the mouse speeds up the data entry process.
+Fixed loads can be set on circuits in the Circuiting dialog box using just the keyboard.
+Not having to use the mouse can speed up the data entry process.

-Use the mouse to select the first circuit you want to change a load on.
+Use your mouse to select the first circuit you want to change a load on.
 Your mouse will be optional from this point forward.

-Use ALT+S to press the Set Fixed Loads button.
-The Set Fixed Loads dialog box will appear.
+Type ALT+S to press the Set Circuit Information button.
+The Set Circuit Information dialog box will appear, shown below:

-The cursor is located in the Circuit Description Prefix field.
-Type the description for the circuit.
+The cursor will be located in the Circuit Description Prefix field.
+Enter a description for the circuit.

-Next to the fields where you can enter a fixed load is a letter.
+Next to each field where you can enter a fixed load is a letter.
 Type ALT and the corresponding letter to move the cursor to the load you want to enter.
 Loads are grouped together in sets of three.
-Use ALT+Letter to cycle between the three different load types that share a letter.
+Type ALT+Letter to cycle through the load types that share a letter.

 For example, the first three load types are Lighting, Largest Motor, and Other Motors.
 All three have an A next to the fixed load field.
-Use ALT+A to move to the Lighting field.
-Use ALT+A again to move to the Largest Motor Field.
-Use ALT+A again to move to the Other Motors field.
-Finally, use ALT+A again to move back to the Lighting field.
-You are never more than three key strokes away from a load field.
+Type ALT+A to move to the Lighting field.
+Type ALT+A again to move to the Largest Motor field.
+Type ALT+A a third time to move to the Other Motors field.
+Type ALT+A once more to move back to the Lighting field.

-Press Enter when you are done to close the dialog box and save your changes.
+Press ENTER when you are finished to save your changes and close the dialog box.

-If you made a mistake, press Escape to close the dialog box and cancel your changes.
+If you make a mistake, press Escape to close the dialog box without saving.

-The Circuiting dialog box is now active.
-The circuit list has the focus.
+When you return to the Circuiting dialog box, the circuit list will have focus.
 Press the Up Arrow or Down Arrow to move to the next circuit.
-Use Tab to move from the odd circuits to the even circuits.
-Use SHIFT+Tab to move from the even circuits to the odd circuits.
+Press Tab to move from the odd circuits to the even circuits.
+Press SHIFT+Tab to move from the even circuits to the odd circuits.

-Once the next circuit you want to modify is selected, press ALT+S to open the Set Fixed Loads dialog box.
+Select the next circuit you want to modify and press ALT+S to open the Set Circuit Information dialog box.